wisdom-okwen/csxl-fullstack/README.md

 Don't worry if you got some errors, please stop by the XL (SN027) and we'll be more than happy to help you out.

-Alternatively, you can email me at yanaga@ad.unc.edu!
+Alternatively, you can email Felipe at yanaga@ad.unc.edu (back-end) and/or Claire at clairehh@live.unc.edu (front-end)!

-If you have read this far, please stop by the XL(SN027) and confirm your sign up with us(Claire or Felipe) - if we are not there, please let the Staff member or Ambassador know.
-Be sure to give them your name!
+If you have read this far, please email both of us with your name, year, pronouns, and any web dev experience (none is expected! we just want to gague where y'all's understanding is).
+Optionally, you can also send us a joke.

+See you soon!